bsc-s2/lua-acid/doc/acid/tableutil.md

     access `3`.

-    A **non-leaf** `key_path` is a prefix of some other `key_path` and is used to access an intermedia table, such as `.x`.
+    A **non-leaf** `key_path` is a prefix of some other `key_path` and is used to access an intermediate table, such as `.x`.

     A **leaf** `key_path` is **NOT** a prefix of any other `key_path` and is used to access a primitive value, such as `.x.y`.